switchless-io/docs/docs/mkdocs.md

 # Mk Docs

-This is what we use documenting things.
+This is what we use to documenting things.

 ## Requirements of a documentation system
 - tooling should be familiar